AntoniaSophia/CarND-PID-Control-Project/P4_PID_writeup_Antonia.md

 Discussion on proportional part P
 * P has a fast reaction time
-* P tends to strong overshooting (e.g. only using P means strong oscillations)
+* P tends to strong overshooting (e.g. only using P means strong oscillations which I observed when setting I=D=0)
 * and thus tends to reduce the stability

 Discussion on integral part I